 All manuscripts must adhere to our guidelines regarding manuscript length.

 1.2.
 Revised submissions

-On JEB, >95% of revised submissions are accepted for publication.
+On Development, >95% of revised submissions are accepted for publication.

 2. Manuscript length

-The following table shows the maximum word count of the main text (including the main text and figure legends, but not the title page, abstract, materials and methods section or reference list) and maximum number of display items (figures and tables) for different article types.
+Research reports: the total length of the article should not exceed 3000 words, including the main text and figure legends, but not the title page, abstract, materials and methods section or reference list (reference citations in the text do count towards the word limit).
+The total number of display items (Figures and Tables) must not exceed four (4).

 3. Preparing the text and tables